neoforged/NeoForge/docs/SUPPORT.md

 If you're certain you've found an issue that is directly caused by NeoForge, you have the following three platforms available for dealing with it, with decreasing relevance for end-users:

- 1. **NeoForge Forums:** There's a dedicated [Support & Bug Report][Bug-Reports] section on the NeoForge forums, which is led by team of moderators and volunteers who will try to deal with your reports as quickly as possible. *As a player you should probably report here first.*
-   - For modders, there also is a separate [Modder Support][Modder-Support] section where you can ask all your development-related questions. *You should prefer this section for coding help.*
- 2. **NeoForge Discord Server:** You can find a lot of help on the official [Discord Server][Discord], especially smaller issues that you quickly need help with. *Be aware that the channel is more suited towards development questions, so while you may get support there as a player, you should almost always prefer the forums.*
+ 1. **NeoForge Discord Server:** You can find a lot of help on the official [Discord Server][Discord], especially smaller issues that you quickly need help with. *Be aware that the channel is more suited towards development questions, so while you may get support there as a player.*
- 3. **NeoForge Issue Tracker:** If you're absolutely certain that you've found an issue in the Forge codebase (e.g. you're a modder yourself and have analyzed the stacktrace and relevant code), don't refrain from reporting it on this repository's [issue tracker](https://github.com/neoforged/NeoForge/issues). *Please do not use the issues as a means of getting coding help.
+ 2. **NeoForge Issue Tracker:** If you're absolutely certain that you've found an issue in the Forge codebase (e.g. you're a modder yourself and have analyzed the stacktrace and relevant code), don't refrain from reporting it on this repository's [issue tracker](https://github.com/neoforged/NeoForge/issues). *Please do not use the issues as a means of getting coding help.
 For developers, the IRC and the [official documentation][Documentation] are the best sources of information.*

 ### Mod Support